 Can I give My Dog Peaches?
 Answer: Yes, occasionally but NEVER the pit!

 Symptoms of Cyanide Poisoning

-In order to keep your dog’s health and safety on autopilot, it is more advisable to give him or her dog food and dog treats instead of sharing your snacks with your canine companion.
-Commercially produced dog food and treats contain ingredients that are safe for dogs and they’re also vitamin fortified.
+In order to keep your dog’s health and safety on autopilot, it is more advisable to give your canine conventional dog food and dog treats instead of sharing your food with them too often.
+Prepared peaches are okay occasionally but dog food and treats contain ingredients that are safe for dogs and they’re also vitamin fortified.
 Take this time to evaluate your dog’s diet.
-Be sure to pick up dog foods from reputable brands so that you can be sure that your dog’s diet is properly maintained and well-balanced.
+Be sure to pick up dog foods from reputable brands to be sure that your dog’s diet is properly maintained and well-balanced.
 That’s more than a peach can do!